Why Join RDA as an Organisational Member?

 RDA Affiliate Members:

+Affiliates are special cases and RDA Council only considers them at their off-Plenary meetings.
+Those need to be negotiated on a one-to-one basis and take time and deliberation.
 RDA has signed MoUs with a number of Organisations, considered RDA Affiliates, according to the following criteria:

-- currently works globally
+- Currently working globally

-- not disciplinary specific (broad within a domain is ok)
+- Not disciplinary specific (broad within a domain is ok)

 If you believe that your organisation fullfils the above criteria and wants to become an RDA Organisational Affiliate member, please contact enquiries[at]rd-alliance.org